jfhbrook/jfhbrook.github.io/_posts/2014-09-26-promises-vs-async.md

 (I think it's funny that the promise version of this function involved more indentation than the vanilla callback version.
 CHECKMATE PROMISE FANS)

+Note that the use of `process.nextTick` here is more a matter of notation than necessity.
+In the case of the promise, it can wrap sync actions as well as async actions without change in behavior, so protecting against zalgo is unnecessary.

 Calling them is also similar:

     // callback result: 4